 Course Title Sem Hrs

 FSE 101 Funeral Directing 3

 FSE 108 Funeral Service Law and Ethics 3

 FSE 109 Business Law and Ethics 3

-for Funeral Service
+I OL 100 for Funeral Service 5

 FSE 201 Embalming I 3

-FSE 202 Embalming II 3
+FSE 202 Embalming I 3

-FSE 203 Embalming Laboratory 3
+FSE 202 Embalming Laboratory 3

 FSE 206 Principles of Mortuary Sciences 3

 FSE 207 Thantochemistry 3

 FSE 213 Restorative Art 3

 FSE 214 Advanced Restorative Art 3

 FSE 223 Funeral Service Social Science 3

 FSE 225 Funeral Management I 3

 FSE 226 Funeral Service Management II 3

 FSE 227 Computer Principles and 3

 Funeral Service Application

 FSE 228 Internship 3

 FSE 230 Funeral Service Comprehensive Review w 3

 BIO 111 Human Biology 4

 Total Credit Hours 67

-^{}Permission of instructor required.
+Permission of instructor required.
 Out-of-state students must register as apprentice embalmers with the Alabama Board of Funeral Service.
 Permission of instructor requires proof of valid embalmer's apprenticeship.

-to taking a licensing examination.
+Must be taken the last semester a student is enrolled prior to taking a licensing examination.
 It may not be taken with a course that is not offered by Jefferson State.
 If any FSE or BIO is taken at Jefferson State during the same semester that FSE 230 is taken, the student must make at least a grade of "C" in the FSE or BIO course in order for FSE 230 to be counted toward graduation.

 Note: To be counted toward graduation, a grade of "C" or better is required in all science courses and all courses with FSE prefix.
-Courses considered for transfer or substitution for FSE ror BIO courses must be no more than four years old.
+Courses considered for transfer or substitution for FSE or BIO courses must be no more than four years old.
 Specific information concerning dress codes, laboratory clothing, insurance requirements and codes of conduct will be provided to students at the beginning of each course.
 Failure to comply will result in dismissal from the FSE Program.
 The student must provide transportation for off-campus laboratory experience.